Luna command-line tool documentation

 file defines a project, i.e. a collection of EDFs and their

 associated IDs and annotations.
+Sample lists should

-Sample lists must contain at least two tab-delimited fields: the subject ID, followed by the EDF file location:
+contain at least two tab-delimited fields: the subject ID, followed by

 id001 test1.edf